Laminaria nigripes

 Laminaria nigripes is commonly confused with L. digitata, pictured above, in the Northwest Atlantic.

 Laminaria nigripes is commonly confused with L. hyperborea, pictured above, in Europe.

-Laminaria nigripes is a species of kelp found in the North Atlantic and North Pacific within Arctic and subarctic waters including Vancouver Island, Haida Gawaii, Greenland, Iceland, Norway, Downeast Maine, and the Bay of Fundy.
+Laminaria nigripes is a species of kelp found in the North Atlantic and North Pacific within Arctic and subarctic waters including Vancouver Island, Haida Gwaii, Greenland, Iceland, Norway, Downeast Maine, and the Bay of Fundy.
 The species may be found exclusively in the Arctic, but frequent misidentification of samples has led to speculation and debate over whether the actual range is subarctic or Arctic.
 The species is commonly confused with L. digitata and L. hyperborea and is at risk from climate change.

 Phylogeny

 Laminaria nigripes is a species within the genus Laminaria in the family Laminariaceae, which is one of eight families in the order of Laminariales.
 Laminariales are in the class Phaeophyceae, or brown algae, which are commonly referred to as kelp.
 L. nigripes was first described in 1868 under the name Saccharina nigripes by Jacob Georg Agardh in Spitsbergen, Norway.